A Little History

-- More Options to Work: Once nurses obtain their licenses they can begin assisting patients of the eNLC states.
+- Once nurses obtain their licenses they can begin assisting patients of the Compact states.
 Nurses have the option to work physically in said states or to practice telehealth.
 Telehealth uses a broad variety of technologies and tactics to deliver virtual medical, health, and education services.
 A common use for telehealth includes counseling and regularly scheduled “visits” with patients requiring mental health attention.

-- Aid Natural Disaster Relief: Oftentimes, travel nurses tend to victims of natural disasters and provide aid in the state of emergency.
+- Oftentimes, travel nurses offer relief to victims of natural disasters or health epidemics and provide aid in the state of emergency.
 The eNLC expands the borders and makes it much easier for nurses from other states to join the efforts.
 Recently, travel nurses tended to those in Houston who needed attention due to the aftermath of Hurricane Harvey.
-This would have been a lot more complicated if Texas wasn’t an eNLC state.
+This would have been a lot more complicated if Texas wasn’t an Compact state.

 Obtaining a Multistate License